Loveland Block and Coors Building: The Mercantile

 After the loss of the capital, the Loveland Block found other important uses.
 It became the headquarters of the Colorado Central Railroad, the first railroad to penetrate the Colorado mountains.
 In 1878 the upper floor became the emergency home of the Colorado School of Mines and Jarvis Hall after their original campus was attacked by an arsonist.
+It was here that both colleges admitted their first female students.
 During the 1890s the upper floor became the hotel of Jasper Babcock.
 However, the building has been best known as the Mercantile, the store originally started by Loveland across Washington Avenue in 1859.
 This store was a Golden mainstay, finally closing in 1978 after a remarkable 119 years in operation.
 57 of those years it was run by one family, headed by German immigrant patriarch Nicholas Koenig.
 After the Mercantile faded away the building became a restaurant, progressively the Mercantile, Silverheels, and Old Capitol Grill.

 Renovations

 In origin the building was of the Second Empire style of design.
 Subsequent to its mid-1860s additions, a mansard roof third story was added in 1868.
 This continued largely unused throughout its existence.
 In 1905 Koenig hired contractor Perre O. Unger to convert the original arched lower story entrance into a plate glass storefront with ornamental corner support column, and also installed the building's signature 2-ton Diebold safe.
-In 1922 the upper storefront was remodeled to modernized appearance by contractor Michael Sweeney, at which point the building's cornerstone was removed and given to the Golden Masonic lodge, which had long since moved out of the building.
+In 1922 the upper storefront was remodeled to modernized appearance by contractor Michael Sweeney, at which point the building's cornerstone was removed and given to the Golden Masonic lodge, and it now resides in their possession at the Masonic Temple at 400 10th Street.
 In 1941 the plate glass storefront was extended partially along the south side of the building and clerestory covered.
 In 1992 the storefront, with a canopy added in the 1960s, was thoroughly renovated to an approximation of its 1922 appearance.
 After a nearly catastrophic fire gutted the rear upper floor with water heavily damaging the rest of the building on November 3, 2005, the interior was stripped completely and building thoroughly reinforced, a new rear replacement roof installed, and new more historically accurate upper story windows installed.
-The distinctive row of chimneys on the 12th Street side, mostly missing since being pared down in 1933, were restored, making the building look more historic after the fire than it did before.
+The distinctive row of chimneys on the 12th Street side, mostly missing since being pared down due to chronic wind damage in 1933, were restored, making the building look more historic after the fire than it did before.